-Academic Department: Public Safety Sciences Program of Study: Administration of Justice
+Academic Department: Public Safety Sciences Program of Study: Administration of Justice Field of Interest: Behavioral Science and Human Services

 Description: The Certificate of Completion (CCL) in Crime Scene Investigation is designed to develop knowledge and skills required to investigate and reconstruct crime scenes using scientific evidence and logical analysis.
 The program provides instruction in criminal investigation procedures, collection and preservation of physical and biological evidence, death investigation techniques, crime scene reconstruction methodology and presentation of testimony in court.